top of page

 Series: Hercule Poirot Series Book 10 of 38 (UK has a different numbering)

 Detective Hercule Poirot investigates a murder on a luxurious train.
 Classic whodunit with clever clues, intriguing suspects, and suspenseful pacing.
 Some dated language.
-Originally written for adults, but fully clean.
+Originally written for adults.

 Silhouetted children run near the London Eye at sunset.
 Text: "The London Eye Mystery" by Siobhan Dowd, in orange font.